What can I do if I think I’m pregnant?

 Don’t forget; home pregnancy tests, aka HPTs, may not work if they are expired, or if you don’t follow the instructions.
-Before you take your test, remember to check the expiration date and make sure you understand and follow the instructions.
+Before you take your test, remember to check the expiration date, and make sure you understand and follow the instructions.
 Be sure to read the test result only after waiting the time recommended in the test instructions.
 Never pick up a test after a few hours once it’s in the trash and read it again.
 Many tests will show a false positive result if left sitting long enough.

 What if I get a negative pregnancy test result?